zlavogb/miao-qian-wang-wei-yang-replication-project/codecheck/codecheck.md

 ### WHO checked WHAT, and HOW?

-Bianca Zlavog: Forked the target group's repository,
+Bianca Zlavog: Forked the target group's repository, checked Q3 and Q4 by exploring the repository's README and LICENSE files, and browsing the data and code file formats used in performing the analysis.

 Iacopo Garizio: